-Medical Assistant students should immediately report to their clinical supervisor any exposure or suspected exposure to blood borne pathogens or hazardous products, or any injury sustained in the clinical agency.
+Medical Assistant students should immediately report to their clinical supervisor any exposure or suspected exposure to bloodborne pathogens or hazardous products, or any injury sustained in the clinical agency.
 In the event of an incident, students are required to follow the written protocol of the institution in which they are performing their clinical work.
 The student is responsible for physician, laboratory and treatment costs for services rendered by a clinical facility and for any continuing costs related to the incident.

-It is recommended that all Nealth insurance.
-Each studincluding costs related to inc lent is responsible for his/ her own health care costs l, agencies from any and all m relation to clinical experienc nedical expenses or liabil Student Signature Date After this statement has bee n signed and dated, it is placed in the student's program file.
+It is recommended that all N health insurance.
+Each stud · including costs related to inc · I, any and all medical expens clinical experiences.
+Student Signature Date After this statement has bee en signed and dated, it is s placed in the student's